California mudslides: Death toll rises to 20, 4 still missing

 The storm hit hard between 3 and 6 a.m.
 Tuesday.
 The rain poured down on hillsides charred by recent wildfires, which burned vegetation that otherwise could make the terrain more resistant to mudslides.

 The Thomas Fire -- the largest wildfire in California's recorded history -- burned more than 281,000 acres in Santa Barbara and Ventura counties from early December into this month.
-It wasn't fully contained until this week.
+It wasn't fully contained until Friday.

 Geologists and forecasters warned that intense rain could trigger deadly mudslides from the scorched areas.